Shaping a community-centered pedestrian and bike path through West Oakland

 How much will it cost and who is paying for it?

-The projected $100 million project is supported by the Bay Area Toll Authority, Alameda County Transportation Commission, the City of Oakland, and Caltrans. $25 million in Federal, State, and local funds have been allocated for construction, and the project team is pursuing transportation grants from Federal, State, and local sources to cover the remaining $75 million of costs to fund construction fully.
+This project is projected to cost $100 million.
+The Bay Area Toll Authority, Alameda County Transportation Commission, the City of Oakland, and Caltrans have allocated $63 million, which will cover the first phase of the project.
+The project team is pursuing transportation grants from State and local sources to cover the remaining cost to fund construction fully.

 What are the potential environmental impacts of the West Oakland Link?